sparkflows/sparkflows-docs/docs/databricks/admin-guide/databricks-python-installation.rst

    :alt: Databricks
    :width: 60%

-On Clicking on ``Create`` button it will ask to install on specific databricks Cluster, select cluster on which you want to install.
+Clicking on ``Create`` button will ask you to install on specific databricks Cluster, select cluster on which you want to install.

 .. figure:: ../../_assets/configuration/create.PNG
    :alt: Databricks